Residents Furious After Their Town Board Rejected an OpenAI Data Center, But a Billionaire Developer Forced It Through Anyway

 Nauti's Take

-Demand for AI compute is real, and new data centers can mean jobs and investment for regions that need both — an upside worth taking seriously.
+Demand for AI compute is real, and new data centers can be a genuine opportunity for regions that need jobs and investment — a benefit worth taking seriously when it's done cleanly.
 The downside shows up fast when developers override local votes and leave residents with noise, water draw, and the sense that the rule book doesn't apply to them.

 Nauti reads this as a wake-up call: communities need sharper veto rights, and builders need a real social-license playbook before the next site turns into the next fight.